Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-Since there is only one nontrivial topological charge type, the symmetry action does not permute topological charge values.
-As discussed at the end of Sec.~\ref{sec:H3Invariance}, this automatically means the obstruction vanishes and we can set $\coho{O} = I$.
-The symmetry fractionalization is classified by $H^2(\mathbb{Z}_2, \mathbb{Z}_2)=\mathbb{Z}_2$, which gives two equivalence classes corresponding to $\coho{w}({\bf g,g})=I$ and $s$, respectively.
-Physically, these two cohomology classes correspond to whether the semion carries a $\mathbb{Z}_2$ charge of $0$ or $\frac{1}{2}$.
-The two fractionalization classes correspond to distinct fusion rules for the $\mathbb{Z}_2$ defects, which are, respectively, given by: $\mb{g}\times \mb{g}=I$ or $\mb{g}\times \mb{g}=s$.
-In the following, we focus on the latter case and systematically work out the gauging procedure (although there are other simpler ways to get the gauged theory).
-We will use a choice of gauge in which $\eta_{s}({\bf g,g})=1$.
+Since the symmetry does not permute the anyon types, we could simply apply the results of Sec.~\ref{sec:no_perm}.
+However, for additional illustration, we will solve for the $G$-crossed extension in a gauge where $\eta_{a}({\bf g,h})=1$.
+There will be two types of $\mathbb{Z}_2$ defects, so we can write $\mathcal{C}_\mb{g}=\{I_{\bf g}, s_{\bf g} \}$.
+The two fractionalization classes correspond to distinct fusion rules for the $\mathbb{Z}_2$ defects, which are, respectively, given by: $a_{\mb{1}}\times a_{\mb{1}}=I_{\mb{0}}$ or $a_{\mb{1}}\times a_{\mb{1}}=s_{\mb{0}}$.
+In the following, we focus more on the latter case and systematically work out the gauging procedure (although there are other simpler ways to get the gauged theory).